NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 The images can be shown either all side-by-side (default), several side-by-side (``--view-several-side-by-side``), as tiles on a grid (using ``--grid-cols integer``), or on top of each other (using ``--single-window``), with a dialog to choose among them.

-In the last usage scenario, the option ``--use-georef`` will overlay the images correctly if georeference information is present.
-It is possible to switch among these modes, once the GUI has been open, from the ``View`` menu.
+When the images are shown on top of each other, the option ``--use-georef`` will overlay the images correctly if georeference information is present.

+It is possible to switch among the various display modes from the ``View`` menu.

 When the images are shown side-by-side, the GUI can zoom in all images to the same region, for easier comparison among them.